Follow aftercare instructions to prolong your product’s lifespans

 Maintenance of locking systems is simple, apply a little all-purpose oil or WD40 to the moving parts, once a year.
 Similarly, a little grease should be applied to the locking slots to facilitate smooth running.

-Rated the best in Bristol
+Voted the best in Bristol